 Rebecca Hauer has been a writer since she learned how to hold a pen.
 1990s-Gospel music convinced her at the age of 5 that she wanted to be a pastor.
 A miraculous encounter with God in 2015 changed the way she saw herself and the world.

-Rebecca is a survivor of 19 years of domestic violence and spiritual abuse, and lives with chronic anxiety and depression.
-She has lived with invasive suicidal ideations for almost two decades and is convinced that talking about mental health is the only way to combat the teenage suicide epidemic.
+Rebecca is a survivor of 19 years of domestic violence and spiritual abuse, and lives with post-traumatic stress disorder (PTSD) and chronic depression.

 She is a passionate advocate for mental health, suicide prevention, and equality for all people.
-Rebecca is an amateur theologian and recently graduated from Indiana University - Purdue University Indianapolis with a Bachelor of Science in Civic Leadership.
+Rebecca is currently studying at Luther Seminary in an accelerated, two-year Master of Divinity program.

 When she's not writing or loudly engaging others in conversation, Rebecca can be found attempting to re-create episodes of "Chopped" in her kitchen or trying to keep her plants alive.
-She lives in Central Indiana with her husband, Ian, and her beloved cat, Rory.
-Rebecca and Ian are members of Grace Church in Noblesville, IN.
+She married the love of her life in 2014 and has been the human servant of a tabby cat named Rory since 2016.

 I present my wounds to you after the manner in which Jesus presented his wounds to the disciples: in good faith.

 As clergy-in-training, I believe in being up front about my positions on controversial areas of faith and doctrine.